zeek/zeek-agent-framework/README.md

 *Note*: This framework is still a work in progress and expected to change further in terms of API, functionality, and implementation.
-It's not also not been fully "Zeekified" yet.

 # Prerequisites

-The framework requires Zeek 3.0, which you can download and install per the instructions on the [Zeek web site](https://zeek.org/download).
+The framework requires Zeek 3.0+, which you can download and install per the instructions on the [Zeek web site](https://zeek.org/download).

 You will also need to install the Zeek Agent itself, as well as